Concise

 12.8.1.
 In such cases, it shall be the sole responsibility of the Client to provide the appointed third-party consultants with any requested information or documentation

 12.9.
-The Architect/Consultant shall not be liable for any delay, deficiency, or error caused by such third-party consultants.
+The Architecture North Ltd shall not be liable for any delay, deficiency, or error caused by such third-party consultants.

 12.10.
-The Client acknowledges they cannot hold the Architect/consultant accountable for the Other Client Appointments, and not the Architect/Consultant, responsible for the proper carrying out and completion of the work or services entrusted to them under any Other Client Appointments.
+The Client acknowledges they cannot hold the Architecture North Ltd accountable for the Other Client Appointments, and not the Architecture North Ltd, responsible for the proper carrying out and completion of the work or services entrusted to them under any Other Client Appointments.

 12.11.
-The Architect/Consultant shall instruct and undertake any additional requests within the Client Approval RIBA Work Stage 4 Sign-Off Form within 5 business days.
+The Architecture North Ltd shall instruct and undertake any additional requests within the Client Approval RIBA Work Stage 4 Sign-Off Form within 5 business days.

 12.12.
 The Architect/Consultant shall undertake the Client’s additional scope of services in line with our tender conditions clause 13.